Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Discussion

-It is possible to test whether two techniques may have full equivalence, preserving graphical communication according to Bland-Altman's principles, but adding robust and suitable inferential statistics of equivalence.
-Statistical $p$-values and robust approach decomposes the equivalence in accuracy, precision, and agreement for measurement techniques in such a way that, when full equivalence does not verify, this decomposition may help the location of the source of the problem in order to fix a new technique.
-Applications of the selected statistical methods using R provide automatized and standardized outputs of an otherwise complex calculation for a better communication among researchers.
+In conclusion, it is possible to test whether two techniques may have full equivalence, preserving graphical communication according to Bland and Altman's principles, but adding robust and suitable inferential statistics.
+This approach decomposes the equivalence in accuracy, precision, and agreement for measurement techniques in such a way that, when full equivalence does not verify, this decomposition may help the location of the source of the problem in order to fix a new technique.
+Applications of the selected statistical methods using R provide automatized and standardized outputs of an otherwise complex calculation for better communication among researchers.